 Long-Term Care Ombudsman

-MIFA’s Long-Term Care Ombudsman program advocates for the rights of thousands of residents in nursing homes, assisted-living facilities, and residential care homes in Shelby, Tipton, Fayette, and Lauderdale Counties.
-It is the only advocacy program for long-term care in the four-county area.
+The Long-Term Care Ombudsman program advocates for the rights of thousands of residents in nursing homes, assisted-living facilities, and residential care homes in Shelby, Tipton, Fayette, and Lauderdale Counties.
 Trained Ombudsman volunteers pay regular visits to these facilities, where they spend time with residents, monitor conditions, investigate complaints, and protect residents’ rights.

 Requirements: Volunteers must be 21 years of age with no conflicts of interest, provide references, submit to a background check, and complete an interview.
 Twelve hours of training and certification are required before a volunteer may visit residents.
 Volunteers must be willing and able to commit to the program for a minimum of one year, visiting residents on a weekly basis and working to resolve conflicts within nursing homes and care facilities.

 Put your professional skills to good use by volunteering them at MIFA!
-To discuss a specialized volunteer opportunity, contact Linda Marks at (901) 529-4560 or email@example.com.
+To discuss a specialized volunteer opportunity, please contact Isaiah Swanson at (901) 529-4521 or email@example.com.

 Help MIFA's advancement staff raise funds and awareness for MIFA's programs by assisting with mailings, special events, and other activities.